Tiki Bars

 Kahuna Tiki

-Kahuna Tiki is a tiki-themed sushi restaurant with tropical drinks.
+Kahuna Tiki was a tiki-themed sushi restaurant with tropical drinks.

-There is a very large outdoor patio with rock features, waterfalls, pools, trees, and beachcomber lamps.
+There was a very large outdoor patio with rock features, waterfalls, pools, trees, and beachcomber lamps.

-Kahuna Tiki is known for its luau presentations and burlesque shows as well.
+Kahuna Tiki was known for its luau presentations and burlesque shows as well.

 Don the Beachcomber - at the Royal Lahaina Resort